-The power spectra of the RNRZ-L and Biφ-L codes are shown below in Figure D-4.
 The power spectral density of RNRZ-L is concentrated at frequencies that are less than one-half the bit rate.
 The power spectral density of Biφ-L is concentrated at frequencies in a region around 0.75 times the bit rate.
 The concentration of energy in the low-frequency region (when using the RNRZ-L code) has the effect of reducing the SNR as well as creating baseline wander, which the bit synchronizer must follow.
 Therefore, reproducing data at tape speeds which produce PCM bit rates of less than 200 kb/s is not recommended when using RNRZ-L unless a bit synchronizer with specially designed dc and low frequency restoration circuitry is available.

-Figure D-4.
+Figure A.2-4.
 Random PCM power spectra